-Our firm is dedicated to providing individuals and other types of clients with a wide array of investment advisory services.
+Our firm provides individuals and other types of clients with a wide array of investment advisory services.
 Our firm is a corporation formed under the laws of the State of Pennsylvania in 2006 and has been in business as an investment advisor since 2023.
-Our firm is owned by Ronald Bare and Curtis Burkholder, who are also investment advisor representatives.
+Our firm is owned by Ronald Bare, Curtis Burkholder, Lamar King, and Ryan Kurtz who are also investment advisor representatives.